nxtruong72/web-game/README.md

 ## Backend

-## B2B

-Make sure postgres already started.
+Make sure postgres already started, you can start with `docker-compose` (postgres already configured in there).
 The database existed and can access with username and password.
 In this sample, postgres is 127.0.0.1:5432, and the database name is `postgres` with user `postgres` pass `changeme`.

 If you have mailjet api key and secrect, then update `src/main/resources/application.yml`, `mailjet.enable` from `false` to `true`